by Catherine M. Haug, February 2008 (image, right, from Wikimedia Commons)

 - Helps maintain nitrogen balance by lowering blood urea and uric acid levels.
 (4)

 - Helps to re-establish healthy colonies of good flora (probiotics) in the gut.
 Certain bacteria, primarily bifidobacteria, thrive on inulin, fermenting it to short chain fatty acids which have beneficial effects.
 As the bifidobacteria grow, they crowd out the bad bugs.
-(4)
+(4) If you take a probiotic that includes bifidobacteria, be sure to take a form of inulin as a prebiotic – either foods or supplement.

 - Ameliorates abnormal accumulation of triglycerides in fat vacuoles of the liver (hepatic steatosis) typical of a condition known as “fatty liver.”
 (7)